GCC Report to the Legislature

 Address public health and environmental concerns regarding PFAS.

 Perfluoroalkyl and polyfluoroalkyl substances (PFAS) have been detected in both municipal and private drinking water sources in Wisconsin.
 PFAS have also been found in groundwater near Department of Defense sites in Wisconsin, such as Wisconsin Air National Guard facilities at Truax Field and Volk Field.
-PFAS are present in many consumer products and AFFFs.
+PFAS are present in many consumer products and Aqueous Film-Forming Foams (AFFFs).
 Current studies of these PFAS suggest exposure may affect childhood development, decrease female fertility, increase the risk of high blood pressure in pregnant women, increase cholesterol levels, increase the risk of thyroid disease, and decrease antibody response to vaccines.
 EPA research suggests that some PFAS may have the potential to cause cancer.

 The GCC recommends the following actions be supported to address PFAS concerns:

 - implement DHS recommendations for groundwater enforcement standards for two PFAS, PFOA and PFOS, in accordance with State law;

 - pursue development of additional groundwater enforcement standards for PFAS compounds detected in Wisconsin;

 - continue to identify PFAS sources and their potential impacts to groundwater and other environmental media;